berlinplan/berlinplan.github.io/readme.md

 > <sub> Psychopaths are born while sociopaths are created by life experiences.
 Sociopaths have learned their behavior and are capable of feeling emotions but usually don’t control them.
 Psychopaths, on the other hand, suffer from a genetic effect (50,51) </sub>

-#### Can psychopaths be prevented from obtaining power?

-> <sub> Democracy has been the best political system for 2500 years.
-Social hierarchies exist in democracies, and since psychopaths have no limitations on what they can or will do to get to the top, all hierarchies inevitably become top-heavy with psychopaths.
-This turns democracy into pathocracy.
-(64,68,79,80) </sub>

-> <sub> Clinton Callahan: it is necessary to diagnose psychopathic personalities and keep them out of power.(79) </sub>

-> <sub> There is no reliable test to identify a psychopath.
-(82) </sub>

 #### Is it possible to create systems without hierarchies since we can’t identify psychopaths?

 > <sub> wer mit dem Teufel essen will, braucht einen langen Löffel (69) He who sups with the devil should have a long spoon (70) <sub>